 Transitions are carefully planned for and time given, to ensure continuity of learning.
 At any transition, we acknowledge the child's needs and establish effective partnerships with those involved with the child and other settings, including pre-schools and nurseries.
-Reception class teachers visit each child's pre-school/nursery setting to meet with the child's key worker and observe the child in their setting.
-This provides an opportunity to begin to understand the child's academic, personal and social abilities and needs.
+For Covid-19 related reasons, Reception class teachers have been unable to visit each child's pre-school/nursery setting to meet with the child's key worker and observe the child in their setting this year.
+Instead transition communication has been via phone call providing an opportunity to begin to understand the child's academic, personal and social abilities and needs.

 Children attend introductory sessions to Reception to develop familiarity with the setting and practitioners.
-Parents are invited to a starting school meeting in the summer term and are invited to spend time in school with their child on their first transition visit.
-They receive a small booklet containing photos and complete an 'All about me' sheet.
+Parents attend as part of this process for the first session.
+Class teachers were unable to undertake home visits and instead communication was via a phone call between parents and class teachers.
+Parents are invited to a 'starting school meeting.

+Parent voice and knowledge of their child is valued by asking them to complete an 'All about me' sheet to include any further information they felt the school need to know about their child.
 Please see our Pupil Transition Policy for further details.

-Safety
+Health & Safety

 Children's safety and welfare is paramount.
 We create a safe and secure environment and provide a curriculum which teaches children how to be safe, make choices and assess risks.
-We have clear policies, procedures and documents in place to ensure children's safety.
+We have clear policies, procedures and risk assessments in place to ensure children's safety.
+We are led by advice and guidance from DfE/PHE/WSCC regarding all matters pertaining to Covid-19 alongside the knowledge of our site characteristics, which influence our risk assessments and protocols.
+Our choice of resources and ensuring these are cleaned according to our school risk assessment are in line with DfE/PHE requirements.